Montenegro Packrafting, Tara River

 5-6hrs · 32km

 Wake up to the sound of river rumbling through the canyon, brew up some coffee and tuck into breakfast on the banks before packing down camp and cracking on with the expedition.
 You'll journey deeper into the canyon, with towering cliffs and cascading waterfalls flanking you as you go.
 You'll make regular stops during the journey on both days to stretch your legs, have a snack, enjoy some waterfalls and wild swim at the calmer sections.
-Your second night in the canyon is spent wild camping on one of the most beautiful beaches on the river, close to the border with Bosnia.
+Your second night in the canyon is spent camping over on the Bosnian side of the river.

 Day 4